jesselawson/getting-started-with-rust/content/chapter3/1-strings.md

 | A string | `String` | Can be mutable or immutable |
 | A string slice | `&str` | Is only immutable |

-Think of a **string** like a vector.
-It can grow and shrink, you can push and pop elements into and out of it,  and it is automatically freed when it goes out of scope.
+Think of a **string** like a vector; it can grow and shrink, you can push and pop elements into and out of it, and it is automatically freed when it goes out of scope.
 In Rust, a string is the **owner** of the memory where the bytes that make up the string are stored.